Our Vision & Mission

 Centred Meditation Facilitator

-I became fascinated with my mind the moment I realised I made my living with it.
-My mental capacities for creative problem solving have been useful during my career in software development and academia.
-I’ve also experienced first-hand what happens when it stops working properly.
-The tendency for those capacities to be negatively impacted during the periods of excessive stress and anxiety I experienced during my twenties led me to explore meditation as a solution – thankfully I’ve found it works remarkably well to maintain balance and harmony in my inner world.
+Daragh became fascinated with his mind the moment he realised he made his living with it.
+His mental capacities for creative problem solving have been useful during his career in software development and academia.
+He has also experienced first-hand what happens when it stops working properly.
+The tendency for those capacities to be negatively impacted during the periods of excessive stress and anxiety he experienced during his twenties led him to explore meditation as a solution – thankfully he has found it works remarkably well to maintain balance and harmony in his inner world.

-I’m always grateful to have the opportunity to sit and share what I’ve learned about meditation over the years.
-I started teaching informally a number of years ago, running twice-weekly groups at my workplace as a way to keep focused on my own practice.
-Since then, I’ve been lucky to work with a variety of audiences.
-I’m always astonished how quickly meditation can make a difference – often one or two sessions with good instruction are enough to help anyone see the benefits!
+Daragh is always grateful to have the opportunity to sit and share what he has learned about meditation over the years.
+He started teaching informally a number of years ago, running twice-weekly groups at his workplace as a way to keep focused on his own practice.
+Since then, he has been lucky to work with a variety of audiences.
+Daragh is always astonished how quickly meditation can make a difference – often one or two sessions with good instruction are enough to help anyone see the benefits!

 Centred Meditation Facilitator

 Danyah is a dedicated mindfulness practitioner, meditation facilitator, and author of Dropping In: A Meditation Journal.
 Her first encounter with meditation began 15 years ago, when she was introduced to various techniques in a meditation workshop, and over the years has deepened into a now daily mindfulness practice.
 Drawn to meditation as a result of her anxiety and perfectionism, it became clear to Danyah that the life enhancing benefits of meditation, and in particular mindfulness-based practices, were something she wanted to share, and so began her journey developing the skills to not only assist herself, but to also help others live their lives more fully and intentionally.
 Danyah is currently undertaking 200 hour teacher certification in Mindfulness-Based Stress